 Drilling mud agitators are used extensively for drilling-fluid surface tanks.
 Regardless of manufacturer, Mud agitators have similar components namely: a drive motor, a geared reducer (also called a gearbox), a gearbox output shaft, and impeller(s).

-The objective of a properly designed mechanical agitation system is uniform suspension of all solids, appropriate application of shear, homogeneous fluid properties throughout the system, and economical application of applied power.
+The objective of a properly designed mechanical agitation system is the uniform suspension of all solids, appropriate application of shear, homogeneous fluid properties throughout the system, and economical application of applied power.

 Most mechanical mud agitators are driven by electric motors.
-These motors must be rated for explosion-proof duty (to ensure that motor, starters, and wiring meet specifications for local codes and operating criteria) and may be mounted horizontally or vertically (Figure 10.1 shows a horizontally mounted unit, while Figure 10.2 shows a vertically mounted one).
+These motors must be rated for explosion-proof duty (to ensure that motor, starters, and wiring meet specifications for local codes and operating criteria) and may be mounted horizontally or vertically agitator (Figure 1 shows a horizontally mounted unit, while Figure 2 shows a vertically mounted one).

 1. pumping ability

 Impeller design will promote one of these components by sacrificing the effectiveness of the other.

 The amount of fluid that is moved by an impeller is its pumping capacity or displacement capacity, and most manufacturers have undergone extensive testing to determine flow characteristics and capacities for the type and size of the impeller.

 Less predictable is the shear rate.
 The shear rate should be thought of as the velocity gradient of fluid with distance.
 The shear rate can be measured at a point some distance from the impeller blade tips, and maximum and average values calculated.